7shi/dante-la-el/Inferno/MT/compare-en.md

 issued out of the sea upon the shore,
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">23</td><td>
-having emerged from the open sea to the shore,
+having come out of the sea onto the shore,
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">23</td><td>
 has come out of the sea onto the shore,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">23</td><td>
-has left the sea and reached the shore,
+having gone out of the ocean to the shore,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">23</td><td>
-Having come out of the ocean to the shore,
+having emerged from the deep to the shore,
 </td></tr>
 <tr><td>DeepL</td><td align="right">23</td><td>
 Coming out of the pelagus to the shore,